Viktorija Karatajūtė-Šarauskienė: Biography

 In 1971, she graduated from the Lithuanian Institute of Fine Arts.
 In 1971–1996, she was a Vilnius Painting Factory artist.

 Works

 Creator of ornamental panels (Vilnius Antokolskio home interiors and exteriors, 1995–1996, all with the designer's brother R. Karatajus), decorative compositions ("Welcome" in 1974, "Mood" in 1980, festive decorations 1983, "Butterfly Festival" in 1998), installations (Spring 2002).
 Conceptual works, associative, poetic, bright colors, often conveys the mood of nature motifs.
 Clay and porcelain compositions in combination with different materials.

-Since 1972, she has participated in exhibitions, individual exhibitions held in Vilnius and Kaunas in 1986, with V. Karatajus in Vilnius in 1994, 1998.
+From 1972, she participated in exhibitions, individual exhibitions held in Vilnius and Kaunas in 1986, with V. Karatajus in Vilnius in 1994, 1998.
 The presence of the international symposia on ceramics in Lithuania and abroad.
 Her works are to Lithuanian Art Museum, National Museum of Fine Arts Čiurlionis.